 The answer to these problems is smart data.

 Smart Data is actionable and intelligent information that is developed by performing correlation and deep analysis on data sets.
-For instance, the end user business transaction details are correlated with current status, response timings, and other related data parameters from time to time.
+For instance, the end user’s business transaction details are correlated with current status, response timings, and other related data parameters from time to time.
 This data can be analyzed to derive information and extract conclusions to take appropriate action.
-This information is nothing but the Smart Data.
+This information is nothing but Smart Data.

 This definitely gives us an insight into the performance of our marketing campaigns.
-In fact, it has provided a way to see the marketing business from an all new and powerful perspective.
+In fact, it has provided a way to see the marketing business from an all-new and powerful perspective.
 Through actionable models and analytics, it’s now possible to understand the real marketing game even before the campaign starts.
 It tells us exactly the set of rules to play efficiently.

 The marketing campaign is based on three areas of understanding that are critical to beat the competition:

-In a sense, you can predict future events and behaviors through advanced analytics.
+In a sense, you can predict future events and behaviours through advanced analytics.
 This enables businesses to conduct what-if analysis to better forecast the future effects of changes in business strategies.
 This can transform poor business decisions, made using random guesswork, into powerful and successful business decisions.
 These decisions can greatly improve operational efficiencies, drive revenue, and provide a competitive advantage in the market.

 Advancing business leaders are proposing that their companies combine their existing enterprise resource planning (ERP) and customer relationship management (CRM) systems with external resources.
 The end aim is to provide cost-effective and quick actionable insights leveraging advanced analytics.

 These trends clearly illustrate that advanced analytics is not just a nice-to-eat cupcake.
 It opens up a whole range of opportunities that can revolutionize the business and marketing world.
 It can be utilized to fight competition and build brand loyalty, retain customers and advocate the brand in a powerful manner.